cyle/spacegame-client/README.md

 Just load index.html into Chrome (or any browser that supports WebGL) and play!

+You will need two things: the server hostname/IP and your name.
+If you are a returning player, use the same name!
+If not, enter whatever name you want.

-Note that this will not work on a computer that does not have hardware graphics acceleration.
+Note that this will not work on a computer that does not have hardware graphics acceleration for WebGL.
+The only tested browser is **Chrome**.

 ## Important Note